shoboske/gitlab-merge-request-chain-viewer/README.md

 - `manifest.json`: Extension configuration
 - `content.js`: Main script that runs on GitLab pages
+- `mermaid-utils.js`: Utilities for generating and rendering the chain visualization
 - `styles.css`: Styling for the visualization
 - `assets/`: Directory containing icons